Kinsa/django-events-calendar/README.rst

 Setup the Project For the Application
 =====================================

 Add to the project's settings file tuple of INSTALLED_APPS:

 ::

  'events',
- 'pil',
  'sorl.thumbnail',

 If you're using South, initiate the events application.